USS PC-815: Construction

 PC-815 was laid down on 10 October 1942, at the Albina Engine and Machinery Works in Portland, Oregon.
 Her propulsion was two 1,440bhp Hooven-Owens-Rentschler R-99DA diesel engines (Serial No. 6977 and 6978), Westinghouse single reduction gear, two shafts.

-The PC-815 was fitted out commencing 5 December 1942, and was commissioned on 20 April 1943, with Lieutenant (j.g.)
+PC-815 was fitted out commencing 5 December 1942, and was commissioned on 20 April 1943, with Lieutenant (j.g.)
 L. Ron Hubbard in command.
 A few weeks later she sailed down the Columbia River to Astoria, Oregon, where she arrived on 17 May to take on supplies.

-On 18 May, the PC-815 left Astoria for Bremerton, Washington, where she was to have radar and depth charge launchers fitted.
+On 18 May, PC-815 left Astoria for Bremerton, Washington, where she was to have radar and depth charge launchers fitted.
 Her journey was interrupted by an air-sea rescue operation, then was resumed with a new destination — San Diego.